 Some people floss their teeth right after they brush, thinking that it can clean their teeth even more.
 However, flossing before you brush your teeth is better than doing it afterward.

 That is because floss can remove food particles that get stuck between your teeth.
 After you floss, fluoride toothpaste will have a greater impact with teeth as you brush them.
-In return, you can provide your teeth with better protection against cavities.
+In return, you can provide your teeth with better protection against cavities or tooth decay.

 Putting Pressure on the Gums